HomeGuides › Personal loan eligibility

 2. FOIR — the EMI ceiling

 FOIR (Fixed Obligation to Income Ratio) is the share of your net income already going to EMIs.
-Lenders cap your total EMIs — including the new loan — at roughly 40–50% of income.
+RBI-regulated lenders cap your total EMIs — including the new loan — at roughly 40–50% of income.
 So:

 Loan (5 years @ 14%)EMINet income at 50% FOIRNet income at 40% FOIR